2Math0/boolean_validation/README.md

-# Boolean Validation

 A powerful and flexible Flutter validation library designed to simplify form validation, provide clear user feedback, and support internationalization out of the box.

 ## I basically build this Package so Devs can use